mpi4jax/mpi4jax/docs/usage.rst

 The result is an array full of the value 6, because each process adds its rank to the result (4 processes with ranks 0, 1, 2, 3).

-Basic example: Sending and receiving
+Basic example: sending and receiving
 ------------------------------------

 ``mpi4jax`` can of course also send and receive data without performing an operation on it.
 For this, you can use :func:`~mpi4jax.send` and :func:`~mpi4jax.recv`: